kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

 ### Customizing the Ingress resource

-The created catch-all Ingress resource will route traffic to Kiali.
+The created Ingress resource will route traffic to Kiali regardless of the domain in the URL.
 You may need a more specific Ingress resource that routes traffic to Kiali only on a specific domain or path.
 To do this, you can [specify route settings](#route-configs).

 Alternatively, and for more advanced Ingress configurations, you can provide your own